 - Boundary selection.
 Pick where to cut.
 For time-aligned partitions, query the live table for the ID that was current at the next month boundary; that ID becomes the upper bound of the new partition.

 - Split.
 Reorganize the catch-all into a new bounded partition plus a fresh catch-all above it.
-This is essentially metadata-only as long as the catch-all is still empty when the split runs.
+As long as the catch-all is still empty when the split runs, this is metadata-only.

 - Retention pruning.
 Translate the retention window (e.g. twelve months) into an ID via the same